antonbashir/dart-tarantool-storage/README.md

 * [optional] `int fieldCount` - Space tuple fields count
 * [optional] `List<StorageSpaceField> format` - Space tuple format
 * [optional] `int id` - Space id
-* [optional] `bool ifNotExists` - If true then Tarantool will ignore space existence
+* [optional] `bool ifNotExists` - If true then Tarantool will ignore space existence and update it
 * [optional] `bool local` - If true then space will not participate in replication
 * [optional] `bool synchronous` - If true then space operations will require synchronous commit
 * [optional] `bool temporary` - If true then space will be empty on every server restart